-In May 2014, the Company received an award of \$0.6 million of tax incentives from the Massachusetts Life Sciences Center, which will allow the Company to monetize approximately \$0.6 million of state research and development tax credits.
-In exchange for these incentives, the Company pledged to hire an incremental 31 employees and to maintain the additional headcount through at least December 31, 2018.
-Failure to do so could result in the Company being required to repay some or all of these incentives.
-The Company has deferred and will amortize the benefit of this monetization on a straight-line basis over the five-year performance period, commencing with a cumulative catch-up when the pledge is achieved.
+In March 2015, the Company received an award of \$1.4 million of tax incentives from the Massachusetts Life Sciences Center, which allows the Company to monetize approximately \$1.2 million of state research and development tax credits.
+In exchange for these incentives, the Company pledged to hire an incremental 75 employees and to maintain the additional headcount through at least December 31, 2019.
+The Company has deferred and will amortize the benefit of the monetization on a straight-line basis over the five-year performance period, commencing with a cumulative catch-up when the pledge is achieved.
+Failure to achieve this commitment could result in the Company being required to repay some or all of these incentives.